book-g/DSA-Using-C/Data_Structures_Using_C/6__Linked_Lists/3__Circular_Linked_Lists/2__Inserting_a_New_Node_in_a_Circular_Linked_List/3__Inserting_a_Node_at_the_End_of_a_Circular_Linked_List/readme.md

+## 3. Inserting a Node at the End of a Circular Linked List

  > Consider the linked list shown in Fig. 6.31.
 Suppose we want to add a new node with data 9 as the last node of the list.
 Then the following changes will be done in the linked list.